CEE MARKETS-Forint hits record low as market frowns on central bank measures

-BUDAPEST, Feb 12 (Reuters) - The Hungarian forint EURHUF= hit a record low of 339.60 to the euro on Wednesday, underperforming its regional peers as investors dismissed central bank measures aimed at shoring up the currency.
+BUDAPEST/PRAGUE, Feb 12 (Reuters) - The ailing Hungarian forint EURHUF= hit its latest record low at 340 versus the euro late on Wednesday, extending its losses to more than 2% for the year as investors dismissed central bank measures aimed at shoring up the currency.

-The National Bank of Hungary (NBH) has maintained an ultra-dovish stance, keeping interest rates at a record low of 0.9%, the lowest in Central Europe.
+The National Bank of Hungary (NBH) has maintained an ultra-dovish stance, keeping its base rate at a record low of 0.9%, the lowest in Central Europe, while inflation has gradually crept up to the top of its target range.

+That approach has pressured the forint, which has plumbed successive all-time lows this year, and some analysts have warned Hungary's loose policy raised the risk of a possible sharper adjustment down the line.

+The stance is also in contrast to the Czech central bank, which last week hiked interest rates to fight back inflation pressures, pushing the crown to new multi-year highs.

-On Monday it scrapped its forex swap tender, tightening liquidity, but that failed to strengthen the forint, which has lost more than 2% of its value this year.
+On Monday,the Hungarian bank scrapped its forex swap tender, tightening liquidity, but that failed to strengthen the forint.

 "This intervention ... is probably only fuel to the fire.
 At this interest rate level, close to zero, almost any trade is more lucrative than betting on the forint," said a dealer in Budapest.